-A virtual coffee break also called a virtual coffee meeting or virtual coffee talk, helps break away from the monotony of daily work.
+A virtual coffee break, also called a virtual coffee meeting or virtual coffee break, allows employees to break away from the monotony of daily work.
 It rejuvenates staff and heightens their focus and attention.
-When they work with a refreshed and focused mind, their productivity increases – which benefits the organization as well.
-Thus, such virtual coffee break ideas are a win-win situation for both the company and its virtual employees.
+When they work with a refreshed and focused mind, their productivity increases - which benefits the organization as well.
+Thus, making virtual coffee break ideas is a win-win.

 2.1 Kickstart a Book Club

-A quiz as one of the more intellectual virtual coffee break ideas is a great idea to keep the session engaging.
-It also enhances your knowledge about facts and current affairs.
-You could include coffee talk topics such as:
+Hosting a quiz during your next coffee break is one of the more intellectual virtual coffee break ideas on this list and is a great way to keep the competitive and inquisitive ones in your group engaged.
+It also enhances participants’ knowledge about facts and current affairs.
+You could include coffee break topics such as:

 - History and facts about your organization

 - Movie and TV show trivia (facts quiz, or guess the movie or TV show from the theme song/ scene/ dialogue)